z-zang/lm-lab-css-bem/README.md

 BEM notation ([Yandex](https://en.bem.info/methodology/) 2009), is a CSS naming convention designed to keep CSS understandable and scaleable by avoiding naming conflicts and specificity wars.
 Creating CSS "Blocks" keeps code modular and re-usable, reducing the amount of code we have to write.
 Yay.

 BEM stands for Block Element Modifier and has a high adoption rate amongst developers due to it's low cost, ease of use - and success!

+OOCSS and BEM are two separate methodologies, but essentially OOCSS defines good architecture and BEM makes those principles less confusing.

 Lets break it down...